-The Isle of Skye is a must have experience in Scotland.
+The Isle of Skye is one of the best places to visit in Scotland.
 If you want to see some truly spectacular scenery, then you must come here.
 We were amazed at the beauty of this island.
+In this post, we cover the best things to do in the Isle of Skye with tips to have the best experience.

 Brother’s Point is the Isle of Skye’s hidden treasure.
 It is a short hike to some of the most stunning scenery on the Isle of Skye.
 Very few people visit this place, making it a much better experience for those “in the know.”